Victims of construction accidents must obtain maximum compensation for their injuries. How much that is depends on a number of factors.

 Who is Responsible for my Construction Accident?

+Anyone suffering from injuries after a construction accident should learn how they can pursue compensation.
 Depending on the nature and circumstances of an accident, there are a number of third parties who can be held liable for a construction accident including:

 Construction company: Typically, a number of different entities are involved in a construction project.
 Usually, there is a construction company or general contractor who is running the project.
 For example, if a construction company violates safety standards at a worksite and workers are injured as a result of such negligence, the construction company may be held liable.
 One tragic example of such negligence is failing to provide fall safety devices for workers such as harnesses, safety nets, toeholds and guardrails.
 Falls are the most common cause of fatal construction accidents.
 Construction companies have a duty to make sure sites are safely maintained.